jamirais01/jamirais/README.md

 ## Hi there 👋

 _My name is Jamilya.
-I am now starting a new chapter in my career.
+I am now starting a new chapter in my life.
 I am working on changing my career path and have started studying at LAB University of Applied Sciences to obtain a degree in Industrial Engineering._

 <!--
 **jamirais01/jamirais01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.